scanoss/scanoss.js/README.md

 `scanoss-js scan -o scan-output.json <source-folder>`

-## Package Usage
+## SDK Usage

-The Scanoss package can be used programmatically as a standard Node module.
+The SDK provides a simple way to interact with the Scanoss APIs from your JS code.
+Here are two examples for performing code scanning and dependency scanning

-A simple example that scans two files and writes the result in the project folder is shown below:
+### Code Scanning

 ```typescript
 // Import as ES6